-Configuring a VPN is a fairly complex task, and configuring ISAKMP (Internet Security Association and Key Management Protocol)
+Configuring a VPN is a fairly complex task, and configuring ISAKMP (Internet Security Association and Key Management Protocol) and IPSec (IP Security Protocol) can be especially challenging.
+Odds are good that the configuration may not be quite right on your first attempt.
+This is a brief summary of the best practices for problem determination.

 The first thing you should do is eliminate the easy stuff.
 Remove your security policies and verify that you have basic IP connectivity between your tunnel endpoints using PING.